Formula 3: Double leg amputee Billy Monger to race in opening weekend

 He started kart racing aged eight and competed across the UK and the Channel Islands before joining the F4 British Championship in 2016.

-He took three podiums and finished 12th in the championship before his accident during a race at Donnington Park last April.
+He took three podiums and finished 12th in the championship before his accident during a race at Donington Park last April.

 Nicknamed 'Billy The Whizz', the 18-year-old has received the backing of Britain's most decorated F1 driver Lewis Hamilton, while Red Bull driver Max Verstappen and British former world champion Jenson Button also sent messages of support.